mattieb/fediplay/README.md

 Toots that include the hashtag #fediplay and have as their first link something that [youtube-dl](https://rg3.github.io/youtube-dl/) can play, will!

 If new #fediplay toots come in while music is playing, they'll be downloaded immediately and queued to be played later.

+Since version 2.2, thanks to [@bbonf](https://github.com/bbonf), if there's a recent #fediplay toot in your timeline, it'll be pulled up and played before the stream starts.
+Great if you just missed a song before starting your stream!

+### Filtering

+Since version 2.2, you can also, thanks to [@Jenkyrados](https://github.com/Jenkyrados), specify users to filter!
+Just add them to the command line after the server name, e.g. `fediplay stream example.com @user @otheruser@example.net`.